 Social Studies, B.A., B.S.

-The major in social studies is designed for students seeking teacher certification in secondary, middle, or elementary school.
+The major in social studies is designed for students seeking teacher certification in secondary schools.

 Coursework is in history, economics, geography, and political science as well as in the social studies specific pedagogy.

 Students choose from a Bachelor of Arts (B.A.) or a Bachelor of Science (B.S.) degree.
 Those seeking the B.A. must demonstrate third-semester proficiency in a foreign language.

 Students seeking teacher certification also complete the professional program offered by the College of Education and Community Innovation.
 The major meets State of Michigan content standards for teacher preparation in social studies.

 - Students study the world from a variety of perspectives, giving them strong interdisciplinary training and skills.

 - Our majors are trained to research problems and engage in problem solving through written and verbal communication.